Siteimprove/cms-wp-alfa-plugin/README.md

 To set up the frontend development environment, follow these steps:

-1. Navigate to the `siteimprove-alfa` directory:
+1. Navigate to the `siteimprove-accessibility` directory:
     ```sh
-    cd siteimprove-alfa
+    cd siteimprove-accessibility
     ```

 2. Install the necessary npm packages: